 Protect your PROPANE

-We screwed up big time and ignored this step.
+We screwed up big time and ignored this step, which is only necessary in EXTREMELY cold climates (like Colorado).
 The propane pipes froze in our tankless water heater*, and we had to replace them (setting us back about $235 in new parts).
 Ouch!
 After that fiasco, we purchased a $380 propane tank blanket.
 Ouch again!
 We only purchased one, so we swap it whenever we swap tanks.
 If you are living in an area with temperatures that rarely dip below freezing, you can purchase the cheaper $95 propane blanket.
 A propane blanket will help your propane last longer and operate more efficiently.
 I didn’t think we needed one, but now I’m a believer!

 *We have a propane tankless water heater.
 Be sure to ask the manufacturer about cold climate practices for your specific water heater.